-Today, Michaelle is strong advocate and a dominant force within her community.
+Today, Michaelle is a strong advocate and a dominant force within her community.
 From her close ties to immigrant communities, she has used her voice to champion issues facing new Americans.
 Due to her advocacy, she was recently appointed the Chair for the Task Force on New Americans.
-Michaelle also currently serves as First-Vice Chair to The New York State Black, Puerto Rican, Hispanic and Asian Legislative Caucus.
-Through her work she strives toward racial equality throughout New York State.
+Michaelle also currently serves as First-Vice Chair to The New York State Black, Puerto Rican, Hispanic, and Asian Legislative Caucus.
+Through her work, she strives toward racial equality throughout New York State.

 Before serving in the New York State Assembly, Michaelle earned her Bachelor’s Degree from Hofstra University’s Education, Health, and Human Services.
 Dedicated to giving back to her community, she remained at Hofstra University serving as supervisor of access services in the Axinn Library.
 In her endeavor to empower students through printed and electronic material, she has played a major role in the modernization of the library’s resources.

 Her main priorities are to ensure our children have the necessary resources needed to succeed in the modern globalized economy and expanding access to health care for all New Yorkers.
 Michaelle also aims to continue her advocacy on initiatives such as, instituting universal pre-kindergarten for Long Island and championing women’s rights.